-The general strengthening of the U.S. dollar, which is the primary currency of gameplay on the Corporation's product offerings, relative to certain foreign currencies (particularly the Euro which is the primary depositing currency of the Corporation's customers) during the three months ended June 30, 2017 as compared to the same period in 2016 had minimal impact on the Corporation's total revenue and Poker revenue but continued to have an unfavorable impact on Casino & Sportsbook revenue.
-During the three months ended June 30, 2017, the Corporation estimates the decline in the purchasing power of its consumer base, based on a weighted average of customer deposits, was a result of an average 1.7% decline in the value of its customers' local currencies relative to the U.S. dollar.
+The general weakening of the U.S. dollar, which is the primary currency of gameplay on the Corporation's product offerings, relative to certain foreign currencies (particularly the Euro, which is the primary depositing currency of the Corporation's customers) during the three months ended September 30, 2017 as compared to the prior year period had a positive impact on the Corporation's Poker, Casino & Sportsbook revenue.
+During the three months ended September 30, 2017, the Corporation estimates the increase in the purchasing power of its consumer base, based on a weighted average of customer deposits, was a result of an average 4.2% increase in the value of its customers' local currencies relative to the U.S. dollar.